CGI-FR/IoT-Hub-Portal/README.md

 # IoT Hub Portal

-This project aims to provide a solution for handling IoT Devices easyly.
+This project aims to provide a solution for handling IoT Devices easily.
-It leverages on Azure IoT Hub for connectivity and device management.
+It relies on Azure IoT Hub for connectivity and device management.

 ## Prerequisites

 The following should be completed before proceeding with the IoT Hub Portal development or deployment in your environment.

 * You must have an Azure subscription.
 Get an [Azure Free account](https://azure.microsoft.com/en-us/offers/ms-azr-0044p/) to get started.
-* You must have an Identity provider supporting OpenId protocol.
+* You must have an Identity Provider supporting OpenId protocol.
     > If you don't have existing Identity Provider, you can follow our dedicated page to setup an Azure AD B2C Tenant with its applications.
     > See [Azure AD B2C applications configuration](./docs/b2c-applications.md) page.
 * Understand how IoTEdge LoraWAN StarterKit work.
 Have a look at [https://azure.github.io/iotedge-lorawan-starterkit](https://azure.github.io/iotedge-lorawan-starterkit) to get started.